TaraT1/DevNotes/vault/Js.Functions.md

 ## Function expression vs function declaration
 - function declaration gives more freedom in organizing code and is better for readability
-- function declarations are not part of reguarl top to bottom flow of control.
-They are conceptully moved to top of their scope and can be used by all the code in tat scope
+- function declarations are not part of reguar top to bottom flow of control.
+They are conceptully moved to top of their scope and can be used by all the code in that scope
 - if need conditional declaration, function expression should be used

 ## Callback Functions or Callback